-We first need a little background.
+We need a little background to understand his actions.

 Trump planned for years what he was going to do if he lost the 2020 election.
 He made plans so that no matter what happens in the election, it will be looked upon by his followers—and himself— that he won.
 If he had won, he would have claimed that all his talk of illegal votes is what caused the election to be fair and legitimate.
 If he had lost, he would have claimed that the election was illegal, and he really won—which is exactly what he did.

-Trump is a con man and what all con men do is they always lay out the groundwork ahead of time for their con, so that they will be believed when the time comes.
+Trump is a con man—and what all con men do is they always lay out the groundwork ahead of time for their con, so that they will be believed when the time comes.
 In other words, he created a “win-win” situation for himself.

 In other words, Trump was setting the stage that no matter what happened, he wins the election—regardless of whether he legally and formally no longer holds the office.
 Since the results came in from the 2020 election, he has been stalling, working behind the scenes to bolster up this claim that he really one.
 He’d been working on the plan for the last few years.
 All he had to do was continue to make his false claims.

 Trump Insults His Followers — the Fifth-Avenue Voter